MicrosoftDocs/azure-devops-docs/docs/user-guide/manage-organization-collection.md

 ### Limit identity search and selection

-Organizations that are connected to Azure Active Directory (Azure AD) use people pickers to search all users and groups in Azure AD, not just those in your project.
+Organizations that are connected to Microsoft Entra ID use people pickers to search all users and groups in Microsoft Entra ID, not just those in your project.
 People pickers support the following Azure DevOps functions:
 - Selection of a user identity from a work tracking identity field such as **Assigned To**
 - Selection of a user or group using **@mention** in a work item discussion or rich-text field, a pull request discussion, commit comments, or changeset or shelveset comments
 - Selection of a user or group using **@mention** from a wiki page